timescale/timescaledb/README.md

 </div>

 TimescaleDB scales PostgreSQL for time-series data with the help of [hypertables](https://docs.timescale.com/use-timescale/latest/hypertables/about-hypertables/).
-Hypertables are PostgreSQL tables that automatically partition your data by time.
+Hypertables are PostgreSQL tables that automatically partition your data by time and space.
 You interact with a hypertable in the same way as regular PostgreSQL table.
 Behind the scenes, the database performs the work of setting up and maintaining the hypertable's partitions.

+From the perspective of both use and management, TimescaleDB looks and feels like PostgreSQL, and can be managed and queried as such.
+However, it provides a range of features and optimizations that make managing your time-series data easier and more efficient.

 > [!WARNING]
 >
->  The latest Postgres minor releases (17.1, 16.5, 15.9, 14.14, 13.17, 12.21), released 2024-11-14, have an unexpected
+>  The latest Postgres minor releases (17.1, 16.5, 15.9, 14.14, 13.17, 12.21), released on 2024-11-14, have an unexpected
 >  breaking ABI change that may crash existing deployments of TimescaleDB, unless used with a TimescaleDB binary explicitly built against those new minor PG versions.
 >
 >